Brazil Payroll and Benefits Guide

 Statutory notice periods are 30 days for employees with one year of service, increasing by three days each year, up to a maximum of 60 days for employees with at least 11 years of service.
 Notice periods can be halved if the end of the employment is by mutual consent.
 Again, these arrangements can be increased through collective bargaining.
 Probation periods can be between 45 and 90 days.

 Terminations are paid no later than ten days from termination (or within two days for employees that are still in a trial period).
-Employees are entitled to 40% of the money that has been paid into their unemployment guarantee fund.
+Employees dismissed without cause are entitled to 40% of the money that has been paid into their unemployment guarantee fund.
 There may also be a requirement to make further payments of a month’s salary plus unused holiday pay if defined by collective bargaining.

 Employees in Brazil are paid monthly, although union and company contracts may also provide for advance payments within the payroll period.
 Taxes and employer contributions are calculated and paid within the month-end payroll (Folha Mensal).

-• Work accident insurance: 2%
+- Work accident insurance: 1-3% employer

-Corporate tax is currently levied at 15%, although there is a 10% surcharge on all annual profits in excess of 240,000 reais (approx. £39,000, $50,000, €45,000).
+Corporate tax is currently levied at 15%, although there is a further 9% required in ‘social contribution’, and a 10% surcharge on all annual profits in excess of 240,000 reais (approx. £34,500, $45,500, €39,300).
+This effectively gives Brazil a relatively high corporate tax rate of 34%.

-Other types of leave include family bereavement (five days, paid), providing essential care for a child under 12 (30 days, paid), caring for an elderly relative (15 days, paid), and when getting married (three days, paid).
+Other types of leave include family bereavement (two days, paid), providing essential care for a child under 12 (30 days, paid), caring for an elderly relative (15 days, paid), and when getting married (three days, paid).

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.